 Unfortunately, leaving the rehab centre doesn’t mean that recovery is complete.
 Aftercare is a vital element of the healing process.
 It centres around:

-Most people who finish rehab continue with therapy on a weekly basis.
+Most people who finish rehab continue with therapy every week.
 They might hire a private therapist or attend an outpatient program at a centre.
-Those who lead busy lives might opt for online therapy.
+Those who lead busy lives might opt for online treatment.

 Sober living houses are another way to continue treatment while reclaiming your independence.
 These community-based residences are drug and alcohol-free.
-Peer support, safety, and inclusivity are some benefits that come with a sober living house.
+Some benefits of a sober living house include peer support, safety, and inclusivity.

 12-step programmes like Alcoholics Anonymous (AA) provide alcohol support in Birmingham, and Narcotics Anonymous (NA) is a popular programme for recovering drug users.
-But specialized groups for different addictions also exist.
+But specialised groups for different addictions also exist.

 These 12-step programmes are not to be confused with treatment.
 Instead, they’re a follow-up to treatment shown to be effective in relapse prevention.
 Studies found that consistent and frequent attendance results in better recovery outcomes.